Toko · Consistency reference

 Merchant5 ICPWhitelist

 Custom tier names come from this collection's Tiered rarity — they won't match another collection's tiers.
-Each tier sets its own cost token — here Founder is priced in an ICRC-1 token (ckUSDC) rather than ICP.
+Each tier sets its own cost token — here Founder is priced in ckUSDC rather than ICP.

 All tokens4 ICPNone